 Taking a taxi in Hong Kong is incredibly cheap in comparison to places like Tokyo or even some cities in Western Europe.
 Expats will soon realise that each driver's English proficiency and mapping skills can vary tremendously.
-Hong Kong taxis accept cash only and usually round up their fares to the next Hong Kong dollar.
+There are three types of taxis: red, green and blue, each of which has its own price range.

 Driving in Hong Kong

 Buying a car in Hong Kong is not necessary.
 The region is small, and the costs of buying and parking a car are high.
 That said, it is still a common mode of transport for expats, especially those that choose accommodation farther away from the city centre.
 Hong Kong has a good road safety record, but expats are advised to nevertheless take extra caution when driving.
 Traffic jams are frequent so drivers should be prepared to spend a significant amount of time on the road.

 Walking and cycling in Hong Kong

 Hong Kong is relatively safe for pedestrians, and people generally stick to pedestrian crossings and the signals that accompany them.
 Hong Kong is not very bicycle-friendly and, for the most part, cyclists use the roads to get around.
 This can be dangerous, especially on highways and in the evenings.
 It's also important for expats planning on walking or cycling to keep an eye on air pollution levels and avoid long periods of rigorous exercise outdoors when pollution is high.